iac-factory/rust-parser/README.md

     Value: str
 ```

-Because of key-value serialization capabilities, `CLI-Parser` transforms command-line input into streamable HTTP requests; these requests can then interface distributed key-value systems such as
+Because of key-value serialization capabilities, `parser` transforms command-line input into streamable HTTP requests; these requests can then interface distributed key-value systems such as

 - AWS: **Secure Systems Manager**
 - GitLab: **CI-CD**